Ducki67/Fortnite-Build-Download-methods/README.md

  - - **Litle more info:**

-*Not fully done yet but it will be for sure in the future*
+*Not fully done yet but it will be for sure in the future.*